 Nowadays, antivirus software is a misnomer.
 Unless you’re a retro PC user still contending with actual computer viruses from flea market diskettes.
 Yes, antivirus software should be called anti-malware instead, but antivirus has become a ubiquitous term for taking out malicious programs, much like the term fridge is taken from the brand Frigidaire for refrigerators.

 While there are still actual computer viruses in the wild, what antivirus software contend with nowadays are malware such as ransomware, rootkits, worms, Trojans, adware, and MS Office macros.
 We take a look at the top 4 best antivirus software out there and even though Microsoft has one built into Windows called Windows Defender, there is still an active market for third party security software which has their relative strengths and weaknesses.
 Without further ado, here are the top 4 best antivirus software for 2019.

 McAfee takes the top spot on our list, despite the controversy its founder has been involved in a few years ago.
-For one thing, it has a broad market presence thanks to deals it has made with top computer manufacturers.
+For one thing, it has a broad market presence thanks to the deals it has made with top computer manufacturers.
 Many systems have McAfee installed right out of the box, ready to serve you annually after the trial period has ended.
 McAfee has a long history in the antivirus industry after releasing VirusScan in 1987.
 McAfee has several anti-malware packages available such as McAfee Antivirus Plus, McAfee LiveSafe, and McAfee Total Protection.
 In this case, we’ll be discussing Antivirus Plus.